wahyu-17/why/Development-Roadmap.md

 ### Texture un-swizzling

 Would improve games that trash the texture cache a lot (Snowblind games, Xenosaga 2 and probably others)

+## IOP (input/output processor)

+### Scheduling/timing

+Not all kernel functions are implemented, and timing is messy; this causes issues with various games (e.g., "Destroy All Humans!", "Shining Force Neo", "Animaniacs: The Great Edgar Hunt", etc.) and version detection seems to be an issue too.

+## VUs (vector units)

+### Microprograms/blank screens

+There's an issue with the VUs & their microprogram/instruction execution in several different games, resulting in blank screens and similar graphics issues, like character models not showing up in-game.
+In Final Fantasy X, several scenes are blank upon entering (e.g., Macalania Woods); in Final Fantasy X-2, this happens in several scenes as well.
+Other games suffer from very similar issues too, I believe (Xenosaga 2, Rugrats: Royal Ransom, Whiplash, etc.).
+Could be the result of improper memory allocation.